Distributed Multisensor ISAC: MS ISAC Architectures and Use Cases

 \subsection{Uplink~/~Downlink Sensing}

-Compared to infrastructure-only sensing, uplink~/~downlink sensing utilizes an \gls{ue} directly as an illuminator or a sensor.
-The respective complementary sensor or illuminator side is taken by the \gls{bs}, see \Cref{fig:UEincluded}.
-Now, the sensing result depends on the availability, position and dynamics of the \glspl{ue}, e.g. cars, drones or sniffing sensor nodes that are just deployed on demand or moving.
+Compared to infrastructure-only sensing, uplink~/~downlink sensing utilizes a \gls{ue} directly as an illuminator or a sensor in the sensing cycle, where the \gls{bs} acts as complementary sensor or illuminator, see \Cref{fig:UEincluded}.
+Now, the sensing result depends on the availability, position and dynamics of the \glspl{ue}, e.g. cars, drones or sniffing sensor nodes that are deployed only on demand or moving.
 In any case, the sensors and the illuminator are not directly connected by a fixed link as we have postulated in cases of the distributed infrastructure-only sensing.
 However, we assume the \gls{ue} is booked into the \gls{ul} or \gls{dl} of the base station.
 Therefore, the sensing geometry is bistatic in general and corresponds to the ``natural'' arrangement of \gls{ue} vs. infrastructure in mobile communication.
-This situation has some striking similarities to the passive radar principle, which is also called \gls{pcl} and well known since decades \cite{ref29}. \Gls{pcl} relies on a so called transmitter of opportunity, e.g. a digital broadcasting DVB-T or analog FM transmitter.
+This situation has some striking similarities to the passive radar principle, which is also called \gls{pcl} and well known for decades~\cite{ref29}. \Gls{pcl} relies on a so called transmitter of opportunity, e.g. a digital broadcasting DVB-T or analog FM transmitter.
 The \gls{pcl} sensor tries to receive the clean transmit signal which is used as a correlation reference for the surveillance signal.
 Therefore, a conventional \gls{pcl} sensor typically has two receiver channels, a highly directive channel delivering the multipath-free copy of the \gls{tx} signal and an omnidirectional surveillance channel containing the target response.
-Besides of the target related diversity gain of the bistatic sensing geometry, \gls{pcl} offers the advantages that \gls{tx}\,-\,\gls{rx} synchronization is no longer an issue as we only need to know the \gls{tof} difference between the reference and the surveillance channel at the receiver, which we call \gls{etof}.
-Of course, we have to make sure that the transmit reference is received via \gls{los} and we need to know the position of the (mobile) \gls{ue}.
+Besides of the target related diversity gain of the bistatic sensing geometry, \gls{pcl} offers the advantage that \gls{tx}\,-\,\gls{rx} synchronization is no longer an issue as we only need to know the \gls{tof} difference between the reference and the surveillance channel at the receiver, which we call \gls{etof}.
+Of course, we have to make sure that the transmit reference is received via \gls{los} and we need to know the position of both, the \gls{bs} and the (mobile) \gls{ue}.